MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide_Intro.md

 ## What makes a PBR Texture?

-Textures within Minecraft a common method of rendering called Texture Mapping.
-Texture maps allows for creators to layer multiple images to create highly detailed 3D objects.
-Vanilla Minecraft textures uses a single map called **color**.
-Color maps are made up of four color channels; Red, Blue, Green, Alpha, (collectively known as RGBA).
-The first three channels will control how the texture will render, while alpha will control transparency of the texture.
+Textures within Minecraft use a common method of rendering called **Texture Mapping**.
+Texture maps allow creators to layer multiple images to create highly-detailed 3D objects.
+Vanilla Minecraft textures use a single map called **color**.
+Color maps are made up of four color channels: Red, Blue, Green, and Alpha, (collectively known as RGBA).
+The first three channels control how the texture will render, while alpha controls the transparency of the texture.

 An example of this is shown in the water lily plant texture (need to scale up)

 :::image type="content" source="../../../../Reference/Source/VanillaResourcePack/textures/blocks/waterlily.png" alt-text="Texture used in minecraft to drive the appearance of a water lily":::

-With the introduction of PBR to Minecraft, Textures can now use five additional maps in order to help creators create realistic materials.
+With the introduction of PBR to Minecraft, textures can now use five additional maps to help creators create realistic materials.

 - [Metallic Map](#metallic-map)
 - [Emissive Map](#emissive-map)